jozu-ai/kitops/docs/src/docs/quick-start.md

 # KitOps Quick Start

-In this guide, we'll use ModelKits and the kit CLI to easily:
+In this guide, we'll use ModelKits and the Kit CLI to easily:
 * Package up a model, notebook, and datasets into a single ModelKit you can share through your existing tools
 * Push the ModelKit package to a public or private registry
 * Grab only the assets you need from the ModelKit for testing, integration, local running, or deployment